top of page

 The author is claiming more or less that humans can be less than animals in how they treat each other in times of war.
 “Violence of beast on beast” is done out of necessity.
 Animals kill to eat as part of “natural law.”
 However, man who is supposedly divine and above it all “inflicts pain” for the sheer hell of it.

-In the last stanza, the poet localizes the poem by referring to the politics of the Mau Mau rebellion, but this time connects with other historical conflicts, namely, the Spanish Civil War.
-Striking imagers is used to illustrate this point:
+In the last stanza, the poet localizes the poem again by referring to the politics of the Mau Mau rebellion, but this time connects with other historical conflicts, namely, the Spanish Civil War.
+Striking imagery is used to illustrate this point.
+This is seen in Lines 22-23 where brutish necessity is described as wiping its hands on the "napkin of a dirty cause" or in the gorilla wrestling with Superman in Line 25.

-The author also uses language effectively to describe his divided loyalties between Britain and Africa.
+The author then moves from the politics of the Mau Mau conflict to the personal.
+Now, he uses language effectively to describe his divided loyalties between Britain and Africa.
 Africa is portrayed as a vital source of his heritage, whereas Britain is portrayed as the source of the language that has defined his life and career as a poet:

 There are two major themes in the poem.
 They can be summed up as: